shik1966/Thesis/presentation_script.md

 **Q: "Statistical significance?"**
 A: "I used standard BraTS evaluation protocols.
 While the improvements are modest, they're consistent and demonstrate the principle.
 Larger studies would be needed for clinical deployment."

+**Q: "Why did you choose these specific three classical methods for Slide 7?"**
+A: "I selected Sobel, Gabor, and Laplacian-of-Gaussian because they capture fundamentally different image properties that are clinically relevant.
+Sobel detects edges and boundaries, which are crucial for tumor delineation.
+Gabor filters capture texture patterns at different orientations, important for heterogeneous tumor regions that have varying internal structures.
+Laplacian-of-Gaussian detects blob-like structures and fine details, perfect for identifying tumor cores.
+These three methods complement each other and cover the main visual features radiologists look for."

+**Q: "Did you experiment with other classical feature detection methods?"**
+A: "I focused on these three because they represent different categories of feature detection - edge detection, texture analysis, and blob detection.
+I did consider methods like Harris corner detection and SIFT, but they're more suited for natural images rather than medical imaging.
+The methods I chose are well-established in medical image analysis and have proven effectiveness for MRI data."

+**Q: "How do you handle parameter tuning for the classical methods?"**
+A: "That's a great question and actually one of the limitations I acknowledge.
+For this study, I used standard parameters - Sobel with 3x3 kernels, Gabor with frequency 0.6 and orientation angles from 0° to 135°, and LoG with sigma 1.0.
+Ideally, these should be optimized for each dataset, which represents an opportunity for future work using automated parameter optimization techniques."

+**Q: "How do the classical features integrate with the original MRI intensity values?"**
+A: "The features are added to the corresponding intensity values in each channel before normalization.
+So for example, in the red channel, we have T1-contrast + Sobel edges, in green we have T2 + texture features, and in blue we have FLAIR + LoG features.
+This preserves the original anatomical information while enhancing structural details the CNN can learn from."

 ### **Timing Tips:**
 - Practice with a timer - aim for 18 minutes max